Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: More Experimental Results

 \subsection{Additional results for the evaluation on each lens of \textit{RealLens-Sim}}

-Table~\ref{tab:main_sup} reports per‑lens results for each method as a complement to Table~\ref{tab:main}.
-Figure~\ref{fig:visual_sa}, \ref{fig:visual_mosmeta}, \ref{fig:visual_ma}, and \ref{fig:visual_smart} shows qualitative CAC results of representative methods on selected \textit{RealLens‑Sim} lenses.
-On lenses in MOS with more severe aberrations, when other methods still show residual OD, OmniLens++ produces relatively clearer results without introducing false details and is close to the GT.
-For milder aberrations such as MA and high‑end lenses, OmniLens++ can further correct aberrations to improve image quality while avoiding over‑sharpening, yielding more natural results.
-These additional results highlight the good generalization of OmniLens++.
+Table~\ref{tab:main_sup} reports the per‑lens quantitative results for each method as a complement to Table 2 of the main manuscript.
+Figures~\ref{fig:visual_sa}, \ref{fig:visual_mosmeta}, \ref{fig:visual_ma}, and \ref{fig:visual_smart} present the qualitative correction results of representative methods on selected \textit{RealLens‑Sim} lenses.
+For lenses in MOS with more severe aberrations, where baseline methods still suffer from residual optical degradations, \ourframework~produces notably clearer results without introducing hallucinated artifacts, closely approximating the ground truth.
+For milder aberrations, such as those in MA cases and high‑end lenses, \ourframework~effectively refines image quality while strictly avoiding over‑sharpening, yielding highly natural results.
+Overall, these additional results underscore the effective zero-shot generalizability of \ourframework.